cresset-template/cresset/README.md

 Either upgrade the host CUDA driver or downgrade the CUDA version of the image.
 Check the [compatibility matrix](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html#cuda-major-component-versions__table-cuda-toolkit-driver-versions) to see if the host CUDA driver is compatible with the desired version of CUDA.
-Also check if the CUDA driver has been configured correctly on the host.
+Also, check if the CUDA driver has been configured correctly on the host.
 The CUDA driver version can be found using the `nvidia-smi` command.

 7. Docker Compose V2 will silently fail if the installed Docker version is too low.